projectcalico/calico/networking/determine-best-networking.md

 ---
 title: Determine best networking option
-Description: Calico provides several networking implementations based on IP routing without the need for encapsulation.
+description: Calico provides several networking implementations based on IP routing without the need for encapsulation.
 But encapsulation is supported when you need it.
 ---

 ### Big picture